ncanceill/snakeling/src/snakeling/README.md

 The `snakeling` package does not do anything.

-In particular, the `snakeling.foo.Foo` class does nothing.
+In particular, the `snakeling.foo.Bar` class does nothing.

 ***